MCC celebrates Women’s History Month

 “They are both using their art to advocate for women’s rights and equality,” Snyder said, adding that the performances may be emotionally powerful and inappropriate for children.

-In addition to the March 6 presentation, information about the three waves of feminism, as well as posters depicting accomplishments by females who have fought for women’s rights will be on display in various locations on MCC’s Sidney and Greenville campuses during the month of March.
+In addition, a historical timeline illustrating the three waves of feminism, as well as posters depicting accomplishments by females who have fought for women’s rights will be on display on MCC’s Sidney and Greenville campuses during the month of March.

 “Our goal is to raise awareness of the evolution of women’s rights,” Snyder said.